doriansmiley/lotusJS/example/sampleApp/README.md

 lotusJS Sample Application
 =============

+This is a pure Javascript example for people not using typescript.
 This simple application demonstrates how to use the built in `Lotus.ImageGalleryCollectionView` complete with pagination.
 Records are loaded using the provided nodeJS service.
 To use the application run `npm install` from the `sampleApp` directory.
 Then launch the included node app under the `api` directory.
 If you plan to launch the service somewhere other than localhost:3000, be sure to update `Config.js` with the new location.

 The sample application demonstrates the use of nested web components both as skin parts and stand alone component instances.
 Please see `templates\imageGallery.html` and look for `x-lotus` component instances.

-The sample application also includes an implementation of the following patterns:
+The sample application also includes an implementation of the following framework features:

 - Service Locator
 - Command